-Payment of late fees are allowable cost in connection to payments of rental/utility arrears.
+Payment of late fees are allowable costs in connection with payments of rental/utility arrears.
 The subrecipient is solely responsible for paying late payment penalties that it incurs with non-ESG funds, and for late payment penalties incurred due to subrecipient internal policies.

-- a.
-Annual ESG The program pays for the initial late fees at the time of assessment.
-This will cover late fees related to arrangement to bring the rental payments current.
-No additional late fees will be paid once the rent is current. - b.
-ESG-CV The program pays for the initial late fees at the time of assessment.
-This will cover late fees related to arrangement to bring the rental payments current.
+a.
+Annual ESG - The program pays for the initial late fees at the time of assessment.
+This will cover late fees related to arrangements to bring the rental payments current.
 No additional late fees will be paid once the rent is current.